ku-cms/TrackerDAQ/README.md

 when the jumpers have poor connection.

 Finally, insert the Type 5K e-link that will be tested.
 The 15-pin paddle board on the e-link should connect to the red adapter board with the notch on the left (matching the white dot) and the leads facing up.
-The 45-pin paddle board on the e-link should connect to the port card slot J4.
+The 45-pin paddle board on the e-link should connect to the port card slot J4 with the notch on the left (towards the gray DC-DC converter) and the leads away from the black bail.
 The VTRX+ on the bottom of the port card should be in slot Z3.

 ### Power Settings